Schlieren railway station

 The former Schlieren carriage works of the Schweizerische Wagons- und Aufzügefabrik AG Schlieren-Zürich were once situated adjacent to the station.
 The works closed in 1985, and the site is now partially occupied by a printing works for the Neue Zürcher Zeitung.

+Services

+S-Bahn

+Schlieren is a stop of two Zurich S-Bahn lines: the S11, which operates between Aarau and Seuzach/Wila, and the S12, which runs between Brugg and Schaffhausen/Wil, both via Zurich and Winterthur.
+As of the December 2023 timetable change the following services stop at Schlieren: